FundingPoint

 Credit

-A clear, prioritized plan to fix credit: how to find and dispute errors, use secured cards and credit‑builder loans, sequence debt payoff with numbers, and choose monitoring or freezes — with real examples and authoritative resources (FTC, CFPB).
+A prioritized, step-by-step plan to repair your credit: find and dispute report errors, use secured cards and credit-builder loans, sequence debt payoff strategically, and protect your score with smart monitoring.

 Reviewed by Amanda Foster